Best of Borneo

 Day 2 Kudat (1B)

-Drive to Kudat on the northern tip of Borneo to visit a nesting site for turtles.
+Drive to Kudat on the northern tip of Borneo.
 Lounge on secluded white-sand beaches.
 Opt to go fishing on a local boat, surfing, jungle trekking or get involved in a local beach cleanup project.
 Kudat is about a three hour drive from Kota Kinabalu, but feels worlds away.
 Enjoy the quiet fishing village and empty beaches at the 'Tip of Borneo'.
 Approx. distance: Estimated travel time: 3 hrs

 Day 3 Mt Kinabalu (1B)

-Enjoy some extra beach time in the morning before driving to Kota Kinabalu Park in the afternoon.
+Enjoy some extra beach time in the morning before driving to Kinabalu National Park in the afternoon.
 In the evening, attend a briefing on the next day's hike.
 If you do not wish to climb, we can arrange for you to stay at the base of the mountain.
-Mt Kinabalu is the highest mountain between the Himalayas and New Guinea.
+Mt Kinabalu is the highest mountain between the Himalayas and New Guinea at 4095m and is a UNESCO World Heritage Site due to its incredible diversity of flora and fauna within the park boundaries.
 Hopefully you'll catch a glimpse of the summit, which is often shrouded in a cloud by the afternoon.
 We stay at the foot of the mountain, so there's the opportunity to stretch your legs by exploring the trails around the park.
 Approx. distance: Estimated travel time: 2.5 hrs

 Day 4 Hike Mt Kinabalu (1B, 1L, 1D)